-A twelve-turn helical coil is used to heat an 8 (20.3cm) area 3 (7.6cm) above the end of the tube.
-Each of the four tubes require a different heat cycle and time to reach the required temperature...
+To anneal the brass tubes, a twelve-turn helical coil is used to heat an 8 (20.3cm) area 3 (7.6cm) above the end of the tubes.
+Each of the four tubes require a different heat cycle and time to reach the required temperature.

 A fourteen-turn coil is used to heat 3.9 (100mm) of zinc wire.
 The wire is placed in the coil for 5 seconds to reach the desired condition just prior to the forming process...

 A three-turn helical coil is used for annealing the motor shaft.
 The end of the motor shaft is placed in the coil and power is applied for 20 seconds to reach 1350 °F (732 °C) and turn the steel red hot...

 An eight turn helical is used to heat the tube for annealing.
 To anneal the full length of the tube, the tube is placed in the coil and heated...

 A split four turn helical coil is used so the blade can move evenly though the coil.
 Each tip of the blade is heated for 5 seconds as it passes through the coil to anneal the affected area...

 A twelve turn helical coil is used.
 A ceramic tube is placed inside the coil to isolate the copper wire from the copper coil and to allow the copper wire to flow smoothly through the coil.
 Power runs continuously to anneal at a rate of 16.4 yds (15m) per minute....

 A two turn helical coil is used to heat the lip on the cryogenic dewar.
 The dewar is placed in the coil and power is applied for 2 minutes to anneal the required 1 heat zone...